 at the pharmacy.
 If the request is denied, the medication is not covered by the prescription benefits.
 You should then talk to the patient about choosing a different drug that is covered.

-A formulary exception review is required if the Rx Plan listed on the member’s ID card is M1, M2, M4, or B2 and they have been prescribed a drug that is not on that list of covered drugs.
+A formulary exception review is required if the Rx Plan listed on the member’s ID card is M1, M2, or M4 and they have been prescribed a drug that is not on that list of covered drugs.
 For these drugs, submit the Pharmacy Exception

 Request form by fax.

 If the member is covered by a Washington state fully insured plan, the prescription may be subject to a set of guidelines and rules (formulary exception, step therapy, dosage limitations, or therapeutic substitution) that consider whether that drug is